Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public -- so don't go tromping around uninvited!

 Sold in 1958 to John and Alice Cuchna, who expanded the family room and enclosed the patio and remodeled the kitchen, changed some colors, and built an outside concrete wall.
 Sold in 1968 to Jack and Dorothy Smith.
 They remodelled the bathrooms in 1979.
 In November 2000, sold to Keith York (who started ModernSanDiego.com) who had it lovingly restored to the original vision, as well as adding the original landscaping.
 Gerry Bobertz Franklin brought him several original photos as well as the unrealized plan for the landscape.
 2004 photos by John Durant.
 Sold in 2017 to Ryan Salahi.

-1956 - The Hoffman House, aka Case Study House #17B or 17-2, 9554 Hidden Valley Road, Beverly Hills CA. Sold in the 1960s to John E. Woolf and Robert K. Woolf who did an extensive but faithful remodel.
+1956 - The Hoffman House, aka Case Study House #17B, 9554 Hidden Valley Road, Beverly Hills CA. Sold in the 1960s to John E. Woolf and Robert K. Woolf who did an extensive but faithful remodel.
 Renovated beyond recognition in 2000.
 Sold to Keith E. Liberman.
 Expanded to 5200 square feet, 6 bedrooms, 5 baths.
 Gated community; no public access.

-1956 - The Carlson House, 1527 North Tigertail Road, Los Angeles CA. Sold to the Paul J. Kohner Trust.
+1956 - The Carlson House, 1527 North Tigertail Road, Los Angeles CA. Sold in 2011 to the Paul J. Kohner Trust.
 Bottom photo by Michael Locke.

-1957 - The Fields House, aka Case Study House #18, 1129 Miradero Road, Beverly Hills CA. Sold to Mary Jo Greenberg Dickey (aka actress Linda Douglas) and her husband Joe Dickey.
+1957 - The Fields House, aka Case Study House #18B, 1129 Miradero Road, Beverly Hills CA. Sold to Mary Jo Greenberg Dickey (aka actress Linda Douglas) and her husband Joe Dickey.
 Transformed beyond recognition into an Italianate, regency style, bottom two photos.
-Sold in 2017.
+Sold to Charles Larson.
+Sold in 2018 to 401 E-Dart Hacienda LLC and Ideal Hacienda LLC.
+Sold in 2019 to Maya C. Polsky.

 1957 - The Richard and Louise Baer House #1, Westwood CA. Unbuilt.
 Ellwood also designed an addition, also unbuilt.
 In 1962, Ellwood designed a second house for the Baers, also unbuilt.